 The last step is to apply online and wait for approval.
 Traditional banks and credit unions can take several weeks to confirm the approval.
 Fortunately, online lenders like Clarify Capital can get same-day approval.

-FAQs about Equipment Financing
+FAQs About Equipment Financing

 You can qualify for rates as low as 6% APR with an equipment loan.
 Rates do, however, depend on several factors, such as your credit score, time in business, and annual revenue.